 Both agencies agreed that none of these methods would serve to eliminate the potential for take or were reasonable or appropriate for monitoring take.
 In situations where individual takes cannot be observed, a proxy must be considered.
 This proxy must be rationally connected to the taking and provide an obvious threshold of exempted take that, if exceeded, provides a basis for reinitiating consultation.
-As explained in section 7.0 of this Opinion, the estimated number of sea turtles and

-Atlantic sturgeon to be adversely affected by this action is related to the volume of material removed via dredge.
+As explained in section 8.0 of this Opinion, the estimated number of sea turtles and Atlantic sturgeon to be adversely affected by this action is related to the volume of material removed via dredge, the time of year and the duration of dredging activity.

 Therefore, the volume of material removed from the action area can serve as a proxy for monitoring actual take.
-As explained in the Effects of the Action, one sea turtle is entrained for every 300,000 cy of material dredged; one Atlantic sturgeon is entrained for every 2 mcy.
-This estimate provides a proxy for monitoring the amount of incidental take during hopper dredging at Sandbridge Shoal when UXO screening is in place and direct observations of impingements cannot occur.
-This will be used as the primary method of determining whether incidental take has occurred; that is, we will consider that one sea turtle (Kemp's ridley or loggerhead) has been taken for every 300,000 cubic yards material removed during hopper dredging operations.
-Similarly, we will consider that one subadult Atlantic sturgeon has been taken for every 2 million cubic yards of material removed during hopper dredging operations or cutterhead dredge operations.
-In addition, there is a possibility that a sea turtle or an Atlantic sturgeon may remain impinged on UXO screens after the suction has been turned off.
+As explained in the Effects of the Action, we anticipate one sea turtle will be killed for every 3.8 MCY of material dredged with a hopper dredge; one Atlantic sturgeon is likely to be killed for every 8.6 MCY dredged with a hopper or cutterhead dredge.
+This estimate provides a proxy for monitoring the amount of incidental take during dredging operations when UXO screening is in place and direct observations of interactions cannot occur.
+This will be used as the primary method of determining whether incidental take has occurred; that is, we will consider that one sea turtle has been taken for every 3.7 MCY material removed during hopper dredging operations.
+Similarly, we will consider that one subadult Atlantic sturgeon has been taken for every 8.6 million CY of material removed during hopper or cutterhead dredging operations.
+There is a possibility that a sea turtle or an Atlantic sturgeon may remain impinged on UXO screens after the suction has been turned off.
 These animals can be visually observed, via a lookout, when the draghead is lifted above the water.
-Animals documented by the lookout on the draghead will be considered a take and this monitoring will be considered as a part of the monitoring of the actual take level.
-Similarly, should we receive any reports of injured or killed sea turtles or sturgeon in the area (i.e., via the STSSN) and necropsy documents that interactions with the hopper dredge operating during this project was the cause of death, we will consider those animals to be taken by this action.
+Animals documented on the draghead by the lookout will be considered a take and this monitoring will be considered as a part of the monitoring of the actual take level.
+Monitoring of the discharge cages will also be used as part of the monitoring.
+Similarly, should we receive any reports of injured or killed sea turtles or sturgeon in the area (i.e., via the STSSN) and necropsy documents that detail interactions with the hopper dredge operating during this project was the cause of death, we will consider those animals to be taken by these activities.

-The USACE expects to remove a total of 2 mcy of material from Sandbridge Shoal, resulting in the entrainment of seven sea turtles and one Atlantic sturgeon.
-As soon as seven sea turtles are observed or believed to be taken (e.g., seven takes via proxy or one observed impinged and six via proxy, etc.), any additional take of a sea turtle will be considered to exceed the exempted level of take.
-We expect exceedance of the exempted level of take to be unlikely given the conservative assumptions made in calculating this estimate, particularly the assumption that all hopper dredging would occur between April and November when it is much more likely that some, if not all dredging will occur outside of this time of year.
-Similarly, as we expect the mortality of one Atlantic sturgeon over the course of the project, should one Atlantic sturgeon be observed or should the estimated amount of material to be removed be exceeded, we will consider take to have been exceeded.
-However, like sea turtles, we do not expect this to occur given the very conservative assumptions that were included in the calculation of this level of expected take.
-Lookouts will be present on the vessel and volumes of material removed will be continuously monitored during hopper dredge operations.
+As soon as the estimated number of sea turtles are observed or believed to be taken (e.g., if the total was six turtles: five takes via proxy or one observed impinged and four via proxy, etc.), any additional entrainment of a sea turtle will be considered to exceed the exempted level of take.
+We expect exceedance of the exempted amount of take to be unlikely given the conservative assumptions made in calculating this estimate.
+Lookouts will be present on the vessel and volumes of material removed will be continuously monitored during dredge operations.

 Therefore, take levels can be detected and assessed early in the project and, if needed, consultation can be reinitiated.

-If a cutterhead dredge is used without UXO screening, inspectors will visually inspect the area where sand is being placed; this is expected to detect any Atlantic sturgeon entrained in the cutterhead dredge.
+Further, we will be meeting with the USACE annually to assess the volume of material to be removed each year which will provide an early indication of whether an exceedence of take is likely to occur.
+Additionally, the monitoring of the discharge baskets provides a means for collecting and identifying any biological material that is entrained on the dredges.